 Differences between asphalt & bitumen

-As a final point, bitumen is a liquid binder that holds asphalt together.
-While, Asphalt is produced in a plant that heats, dries, and mixes aggregate,
+As the last point, bitumen is a liquid binder that holds asphalt together.
+While, they produce Asphalt in a plant, that heat, dries, and mixes aggregate,

 bitumen, and sand into a composite mix.
 Although they are similar to each